-This piece is called Tertiary Colors which is a reference to the third tier of the color wheel where colors are more nuanced.
-It is also my reference to American women artists who are not always considered the most known in art history.
-But these artists are beginning to be noticed.
-Here is a little information about these artists.
+This piece is called Tertiary Color—a reference to the third tier of the color wheel where colors are more nuanced.
+It brings into view the names and work of 3 American women artists who are generally not the most visible in art history.

-Alice Neel (1900-1984) was a visual artist, who was particularly well known for oil painting and for her portraits depicting friends, family, lovers, poets, artists and strangers.
-She had a tumultuous personal life as she struggled to pursue her art and be a mother.
-Her brave self-portrait is a nude she did of herself in her 80’s showing her own body in a natural way without any sort of flattering embellishment or positioning.
-This is the 3rd piece I have made that references Neel.
+Alice Neel (1900-1984) was a visual artist known for oil painting and her portraits depicting friends, family, lovers, poets, artists and strangers.
+She had a tumultuous personal life as she struggled to pursue her art and balance motherhood.
+Her brave self-portrait is a nude she did of herself in her 80’s— showing her own body in a natural way without any sort of flattering embellishment or positioning.

-Florine Stettheimer, (1871-1944) was a surrealist painter in the 1920.
-She was the only contemporary woman artist among the early 20th century artists that I recall studying in art history.
-I was always looking for women artists throughout history.
-She is not very well known.
-Currently, there is a retrospective of her work at the Jewish Museum in NYC.
-This is my second piece with Stettheimer.
-I made a triple portrait of her last year.
+Florine Stettheimer (1871-1944) was a surrealist painter from the 1920s.
+Largely unknown, she was the only contemporary woman artist among the early 20th century artists that I recall studying in art history.
+This is my second piece to reference Stettheimer and my interest in her continues to grow.